Table of Contents:

 Whether you are going for casual or elegant, rustic or glam, these seven gorgeous holiday tablescape ideas will inspire your decorating imagination.

 Your Holiday Tablescape

-I LOVE decorating my dining room.
+I love decorating my dining room.
 I’m not really sure why it’s my favorite room to decorate.
 Maybe it’s the beauty of the chandelier, maybe it’s the built-in drama of the crown molding.
 It could be the relative clarity of purpose in a dining room.
 I mean, it’s hard to go wrong with form and function.
 All this being said, I have struggled since I moved into my house, always dreaming of ways to make the room live up to the vision in my mind.
-The excitement I have today is that I finally feel like I have achieved what I’ve been working toward steadfastly for 2 1/2 years.
+The excitement I have today is that I finally feel like I have achieved what I’ve been working toward steadfastly for two and a half years.